Frequently Asked Questions: CTAD

 The online proctored exam is taken on PSI proctoring platform "Bridge", using the PSI Secure Browser (a web browser created to guarantee a secure exam delivery over a virtual connection).

 The secure browser download/installation will being when you Select “Launch exam” from the PSI Dashboard.

 Candidates must provide their own computer with:

-- All browsers are supported, however PSI highly recommends using Chrome as the registration browser because the secure browser is Chrome-based and will give a more accurate experience.
+- All browsers are supported, however PSI highly recommends using the latest version of Google Chrome for the best exam scheduling experience, and because the secure browser is Chrome-based and will give a more accurate experience.

 - One active monitor (either built in or external) (NOTE: Dual Monitors are NOT supported)